EnginAir/enginair.github.io/schedule.md

 sidebar_link: true
 ---

-This page is a representation of the different milestones we need to achieve in order to be able to m
+This page is a representation of the different milestones we need to achieve in order to meet our client's deadlines.

 **NOTE:** _Our current schedule is a rough draft, and may not be representative of the final copy.
 This page is current as of 10/14/2019._